senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

     return ((value << shift) | (value >> (width - shift))) & mask
 ```

-Hopefully this helps clear things up a little bit.
+Hopefully that helps clear things up a little bit.

 ### 11.2 keygen.py

-I then put my effort into decoding the even / odd code branches.
+I then put my effort into decoding the even and odd code branches.
 Depending on the input characters, the code would either branch to an even transformation or an odd transformation.
 IE: `h` = `0x68` = `EVEN`.

 After the unique even/odd transformation, followed a transformation that both code paths took.
-Finally, there was a constant transformation regardless of the user input `Name`.
+Finally, there was a constant transformation regardless of the user input `Name` that happened after the loop encoding.

 The even and odd code branches each only had three unique transformations.